Registration is now closed. We look forward to seeing all registrants Saturday, Sept. 14 at the Denver Museum of Nature & Science.

 Framed by this unique role of physicians, the Colorado Medical Society invites all members to celebrate the inauguration of incoming CMS President David S. Markenson, MD, MBA, on Saturday, Sept.
 14. CMS will mark the occasion with an engaging day at the highly celebrated Denver Museum of Nature & Science – a delight to people of all ages that ignites passion for understanding and protecting our natural world through fascinating exhibits and interactive displays – culminating with a semi-formal Inaugural Gala that evening.

 All museum exhibits, including the special “Extreme Sports” exhibit, will be open to CMS members and their guests during normal daytime operating hours, with exclusive evening access to the Gems and Minerals exhibit during the Inaugural Gala.
+View floor maps of the musuem here.
 The gala will feature dinner, music, dancing, recognition of CMS and component society leaders, and the swearing in of 2019-2020 CMS President Markenson.

 The afternoon will include three hours of education geared toward the latest knowledge needs for members in all stages of their careers, from medical students and early-career physicians to late-career physicians and emeritus members.